Subgenus: Dermestes

 Click here to go back to the main page.

 1a.
-Dorsal surface with longitudinal stripe.
+Dorsal surface with prominent longitudinal stripe.
 Go to question: 2

 1b.

-Dorsal surface without longitudinal stripe.
+Dorsal surface without prominent longitudinal stripe.
 Go to question: 3

 2a.

-Dorsal surface with a light longitudinal beaded stripe from the posterior margin of the prothorax to segment 4.
+Dorsal surface with a light longitudinal beaded stripe, the biggest 'beads' on the anterior half of the body.
 Urogomphi almost straight in side view.
+Head without two frontal tubercles.
 (Species group: ater)

 Dermestes ater